YShokrollahi/vit-transformers-tf/README.md

 # Vision Transformer

-This package provides an implementation of the Vision Transformer (ViT) in TensorFlow.
+This package provides an implementation of the Vision Transformer (ViT) in TensorFlow first version.

 ## Model Overview